evilnick/plakar.io/content/posts/2025-07_03/index.md

 we must first read 1TB of data and compute a digest out of it, THEN, only when we're done, we know if we need to do something with that data.
-If we just append a new-line to the file... well, it's a new 1TB file.
+If we just append a new-line to the file... well, it's a new 1TB file even if the rest is unchanged—making this approach costly for large files with minor edits.

 ### Fixed-Size Chunking